 We are using the out-standing Scarva ES50 Crank clay (a stoneware clay with a lot of grog (ground up ceramic grit) in a variety of sizes from coarse to dust making it much easier to hand-build with because of the way it reacts with water (allowing for excellent joins) and it’s superb strength when leather-hard and also when dry.
 You can use different clays for the armature and exterior but using the same one means everything shrinks at the same rate during drying and firing.

 This piece is all about the energy and character of this squirrel.
 The ‘fluffy tail’ can be a meaningless cliche and has not been used here.

 Making birds is notoriously difficult because of their insane relationship with gravity.
 Work slowly in stages allowing the parts to firm up and add to the support system.
-Remove your clay-armature cautiously in small stages.
+Remove parts of your clay-armature cautiously in small stages.

 A wonderful form where negative shapes play a stunning role.
 Their grace and movement is enchanting and very tricky to capture.

 This animal is iconic and has held it’s place in art for Millenia.
 It’s bulky form and thick fur can easily be over generalised into a blob on sticks.
 Here the skeleton secures the integrity of the structure.
 This sculpture is about his power and movement.